TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Note:

-You can set schedule function on Schedule page (Please go to "Setting → Advance → Schedule → Setting").
-For more details, you can check Section 7.5.
+You can set the schedule function on the Schedule page (go to "Setting → Advance → Schedule → Setting").
+For more details, check Section 7.5.

 7.4 Alarm output

 When you click Alarm output on the Advance mode menu, the Alarm output setting menu appears.
-You can set in this menu to control the alarm out of I / O port on the rear of the device linked to the alarm detection and the timer.
+You can set in this menu to control the alarm out of the I/O port on the rear of the device linked to the alarm detection and the timer.

 - Motion Detection: Click it on for using Motion Detection function as a sensor.
 You can set motion detection function at the motion detection function page.